imba/rollup-app-imba/README.md

 yarn watch # npm run watch
 ```

-Open the `public/index.html` in the browser.

-Run `yarn serve` to start web server with hot module reloading
+Open the url printed by `yarn watch` in the browser.
+This is automatically configured with hot module reloading

 [1]: https://github.com/imba/imba2-hello-world/generate